 - Publishing a list of all of the reviewers who’ve worked with your journal at the end of the year highlighting their service

-- Giving reviewers access to free resources such as peer review best practices guides - many early-career scholars will thank you
+- Giving reviewers access to free resources such as peer review best practices guides (many early-career scholars will thank you for this)

 - Creating online certificates or awards systems to acknowledge reviewers

 Do you have additional tips for finding peer reviewers?
 We’d love to hear them!
-Please post in the comments below or share them on Twitter by tweeting us at @Scholasticahq.
+Please post in the comments below.